LispCookbook/cl-cookbook/strings.md

 "Cool Example"
 ~~~

-These functions take :START and :END keyword arguments so you can optionally
+These functions take the `:start` and `:end` keyword arguments so you can optionally
 only manipulate a part of the string.
 They also have destructive counterparts
 whose names starts with "N".